How YouGov trackers work

 Responding panelists are then weighted according to their demographics, voter registration status, and 2016 Presidential vote.
 The margin of error for adults in each survey is approximately 4% and for registered voters is approximately 5%.
 Trend lines are computed using a LOESS smoother (Cleveland and Devlin, Journal of the American Statistical Association, 1988) to reduce random fluctuations in the data due to sampling variability.

 Each day YouGov asks topical questions to get the public’s first judgement on the biggest issues of the day.
-These launch each weekday morning, and the results are released each afternoon.
+These launch each weekday morning, and the results are released by the next day.

 It’s possible to respond to these questions in multiple places, including the YouGov website and app.
 Once you have responded you can also view the live, unweighted results collected so far.

-The final results will be published into the survey results archive each day, send out via the YouGov Daily email newsletter, and also tweeted from the YouGov's Twitter account.
-Unlike the live results, these results are weighted to be representative of the United States population by:
+The final results will be published into the survey results archive each day and also tweeted from YouGov's U.S. Twitter account.
+Unlike the live results, these results are weighted to be representative of the U.S. population by:

 For the final nationally representative results, we only include responses from people who answered the questions as part of a traditional YouGov survey, and not those who are just responding through the mobile app or the YouGov website.
 Our testing has shown that this methodology produces the most accurate results that are in line with standard YouGov polling.